⚡ Quick Verdict:

 Descript vs VEED

-VEED wins on: browser-based simplicity, auto-subtitles
+VEED wins on: Pure browser-based simplicity, faster onboarding, lighter learning curve

 Descript vs Gling AI